The FAQS can be downloaded here:

-Will people who own business or work in the area be included in the consultation?
+1.8) Will businesses owners or people working in the area be included in the consultation?

-What Independent Advice will be available for residents and businesses?
+1.9) What independent advice will be available for residents?

 All homeowners will be offered compensation for their home according to national policy.
 Landlords will be eligible for the same offers as any other home owner.

-The number will depend on the options that are chosen.
+The number will depend on the option that is chosen.
 All plans are made with full community consultation.

 You should continue with the process.
 If and when the time comes that you will no longer be able to purchase your property through the Right-To-Buy process, we will let you know.